kogics/kogics.github.io/_projects/01_kojo-roots.md

 ---

 <div class="float-right ml-3 mb-1">
-  {% include figure.html path="assets/img/project/kojo-roots-coding.png" title="aug-22-competition.png" class="img-fluid rounded z-depth-1" width="400" zoomable="true" caption="children having fun with Kojo coding" %}
+  {% include figure.html path="assets/img/project/kojo-roots-coding.png" class="img-fluid rounded z-depth-1" width="400" caption="children having fun with Kojo coding" %}
 </div>

 The Kojo *roots* project has been running since 2015 -- in villages and communities around Dehradun, India.
 The basic goal of this project has been to get children (from grades 3+) going with coding, and with the learning of *essential skills through coding, grounded in the foundation of learning with understanding*.
 To enable this, computer labs have been set up in many of the participating schools (the ones that did not already have computers).